Exital/smartGarden/README.md

 ## Raspberry PI Image

-- [IMG link](www.google.com) - burn this image to a SD card using the raspberry PI imager tool and have everything set up for the project.
+- [IMG link](www.google.com) - burn this image to a SD card using the [raspberry PI imager](https://www.raspberrypi.com/software/) and have everything set up for you.
 - pi's hostname: raspberrypi
 - root user name: pi
 - root password: 1234